-Male Clinic USA of Pasadena, California is excited to tell you about a breakthrough in medical science: platelet-rich plasma, or PRP, treatment.
+Male Clinic USA of Pasadena, California is excited to tell you about a breakthrough in medical science: platelet-rich plasma, or PRP for men, treatment.
 This groundbreaking outpatient treatment has already found dozens of applications.
 We are proud to offer it at Male Clinic USA.

-PRP has revolutionized the way we fight aging as it rejuvenates parts of the body like never before.
+PRP for men has revolutionized the way we fight aging as it rejuvenates parts of the body like never before.
 But are you a candidate for this ground-breaking treatment?

 What Is PRP?

 PRP is the abbreviation for platelet-rich plasma.
 To better understand what this even is, let’s review what’s flowing through your veins.
 Your blood consists of four key components: red blood cells, white blood cells, platelets, and plasma.

 Removing the red and white blood cells leaves nothing but platelets and plasma.
 Platelets have special properties that activate when they are concentrated in a single area.

 This platelet rich plasma can be injected into your body.
 The tissue surrounding the injection will then be revitalized.